jeffhandley/jeffhandley.github.io/aboutme.md

 ## SAP Concur

-I'm currently Director of UI Engineering at SAP Concur.
-I work with the teams that deliver our core UI components, our UI infrastructure, our corporate travel booking experience, and the setup experience for our SMB expense and invoice products.
+I'm the Senior Director of Web UI Engineering at SAP Concur.
+I work with the teams that deliver our core UI components, our UI infrastructure, our corporate travel booking experience, our expense experience, and the setup experience for our SMB expense and invoice products.

 Our group includes teams in Bellevue, WA, USA and Prague, Czech Republic.
-We also have team members who work from home in Oregon; Minnesota; Virginia; and Nova Scotia, Canada.
-We partner with other teams in California; Texas; Virginia; Maidenhead, UK; Prague; and Frankfurt, Germany.
+We also have team members who work from home across several states and time zones.
+We partner with teams in California; Texas; Virginia; Maidenhead, UK; Prague; and Frankfurt, Germany.

 ## Microsoft